 With the rise of social media, everyone has a platform for opinion and to voice their individuality.
 Increasing, people of color are utilizing this opportunity to speak out about their culture, drive trends and become powerful influencers.
 Brands need to continue to make authentic efforts to include Multicultural Americans in to marketing images and diverse cultures into messaging.
 If efforts are not authentic, and these people are not recognized, brands put themselves at risk of boycott and backlash on social media, again with those growing platforms for individuals to become influencers of their culture.

-to Watch For:
+Brands to Watch For:

-its failure to promote women and people of color.
+to its failure to promote women and people of color.
 The company has since

 turned around to mend internal and external issues with efforts like raising

-salaries by 10% to close pay gaps and putting out campaigns like the “Pro
+salaries by 10% to close pay gaps and putting out campaigns like the “Pro Hijab”

-Hijab” sportswear ads to address the needs of Muslim women athletes.
+sportswear ads to address the needs of Muslim women athletes.

 Procter & Gamble: This brand has been making efforts to promote diversity and inclusion since 2007 with the formation of the “My Black is Beautiful” campaign.
 This campaign created a group of 2.6 million members to drive conversation around black beauty and the stigmas associated with self-image.
 The company Chief Brand Officer, Marc Pritchard, was also named co-chair of the ANA’s #SeeHer movement in early 2019.
 This movement was founded to eliminate gender bias in advertising and media.